RupalDesai/School-ERP-System/README.md

 Staff Attendance and leave tracking - Here the staff attendance is tracked, if the percent is low the required criteria then amount will be decreased from the payroll.

-Exam and result Management - This module gives every details which is required to produce report of the exam like the name of student, subject names, max marks ,marks obtained ,all this above detailed are retrieved from the above modules mentioned and combining this information along with addition of some information like the date and year of the exam.
+Exam and result Management - This module gives every details which is required to produce report of the exam like the name of student, subject names, max marks, marks obtained, all this above detailed are retrieved from the above modules mentioned and combining this information along with addition of some information like the date and year of the exam.
 This result will be mailed to parents.